seanelliott86/personal-site/src/blog/2024-12-27-catching-accessibility-issues-early-with-react-testing-library.md

 export default LoginForm;
 ```

-As you can see Ive added some state, handling submit which gets the input values via [FormData](https://developer.mozilla.org/en-US/docs/Web/API/FormData) (which is super under utilised in my opinion), set errors, plus some focus management.
+As you can see Ive added some state, plus some submit handling which gets the input values via [FormData](https://developer.mozilla.org/en-US/docs/Web/API/FormData) (which is super under utilised in my opinion), setting errors, plus some focus management.

-Now we can simple add another test using what we have written before, except this time we can double check if the fields are required by using `toBeRequired()`.
+Lets now add another test using what we have written before, except this time we can check if the fields are required by using the `toBeRequired()` matcher.

 ```jsx
 test("Form inputs are required (have aria-required='true')", () => {